-Given that parents are constrained in terms of resources such as time, money and mental capacity, we expect a shock to one child's trajectory to affect the type, timing and amount of investments parents are able to make in other family members, including in their own relationship and careers.
+Given that parents are constrained in terms of resources such as time, money, and mental capacity, we expect a shock to one child's trajectory to affect the type, timing, and amount of investments parents are able to make in other family members, including in their own relationship and careers.
 Parents have some flexibility in the allocation of money across various consumption and investment goods, which they can smooth over time by borrowing.
-They also have some leeway in the allocation of time between work, leisure and child investments, but the total available time is obviously fixed.
+They also have some leeway in the allocation of time between work, leisure, and child investments, but the total available time is obviously fixed.
 Mental capacity is fully constrained in that there is limited opportunity to smooth resources over time.

-Studies that model multi-period resource allocation, such as Cunha and Heckman (2007), illustrate that in a dynamic process, constraints in one period lead to suboptimal investments in that period relative to other periods in life, possibly producing longlasting consequences.
-A very similar intuition applies to our setting: Because families are time-constrained, possibly even facing unanticipated stress due to, for instance, complications in children's critical transitions in the education system, they have limited actions available.
+Studies that model multiperiod resource allocation, such as Cunha and Heckman (2007), illustrate that in a dynamic process, constraints in one period lead to suboptimal investments in that period relative to other periods in life, possibly producing long-lasting consequences.
+A very similar intuition applies to our setting.
+Because families are time-constrained, possibly even facing unanticipated stress due to, for instance, complications in children's critical transitions in the education system, they have limited actions available.
 Such critical transitions might therefore have consequences reaching beyond the child in question.

 Our starting point is the observation that the critical transition from childcare to primary school puts additional pressure on parents' resource constraints.
-The existing literature has shown how a higher SSA has immediate consequences for a child's in-school performance and well-being (e.g. Bedard and Dhuey 2006; Dee and Sievertsen 2018); we posit that this could directly affect parents.
+The existing literature has shown how a higher SSA has immediate consequences for a child's inschool performance and well-being (for example, Bedard and Dhuey 2006; Dee and Sievertsen 2018).
+We posit that this could directly affect parents.
 One aspect of this concerns the extent and nature of parent-child interactions while at home.
-Figure 3A uses time use data to show parents' average daily time spent on childcare per parent during weekdays across child age.12 It is evident that both the time parents spend with their children (the solid line) and time spent reading to/with the child (the dotted line) decrease as children grow up, although with a local maximum around school start at ages 6-7.
-In line with this, as depicted in Figure 3B, parents report spending substantially more time doing home-work with children already enrolled in school (i.e. young-for-grade), with no visible differences in other activities.
+Figure 3A uses time use data to show parents' average daily time spent on childcare per parent during weekdays across child age.
+12 It is evident that both the time parents spend with their children (the solid line) and time spent reading to/with the child (the dotted line) decrease as children grow up, although with a local maximum around school start at ages six to seven.
+In line with this, as depicted in Figure 3B, parents report spending substantially more time doing homework with children already enrolled in school (that is, young-for-grade), with no visible differences in other activities.

 Another aspect is simply time at home.
 Figure 3C depicts maternal employment patterns by age of the child.
-Full-time work increases with child age with a notable flattening out around school start.
+Full-time work increases with child age, with a notable flattening out around school start.
 We see corresponding high rates of part-time work peaking during this period as well, only to decline afterwards.
-Figure 3D finally shows descriptively that children aged 7 already enrolled in first grade (i.e. young-for-grade) uniformly spend less time out-of-home than children not yet enrolled (i.e. old-for-grade).
-In Figure A2, we show that the difference in time out-of-home is largest for low-income mothers.
+Figure 3D shows descriptively that children aged seven already enrolled in first grade (that is, young-forgrade) uniformly spend less time out-of-home than children not yet enrolled (that is, old-for-grade).
+In Online Appendix Figure A2, we show that the difference in time out-of-home is largest for low-income mothers.

-In conclusion, the figures illustrate that school start is associated with a change in parents' time-allocation, both in terms of activities while at home and in time at home.
-This is in accordance with, for example, findings from Pop-Eleches and Urquiola (2013) and Fredriksson, Öckert, and Oosterbeek (2016).
-Parents' mental capacity (or stress level) is possibly also affected; Christensen (2004) reports that 34% of parents state that their child's school start was particularly challenging due to psychological problems, issues related to concentration, language barriers, or conflicts with teachers or classmates.13
+In conclusion, the figures illustrate that school start is associated with a change in parents' time allocation, both in terms of activities while at home and in time at home.
+This is in accordance with, for example, findings of Pop-Eleches and Urquiola (2013) and Fredriksson, Öckert, and Oosterbeek (2016).
+Parents' mental capacity (or stress level) is possibly also affected; Christensen (2004) reports that 34 percent of parents